puli/discovery/README.md

 }
 ```

-To optimize read performance, you should write the binder to a storage.
+To optimize read performance, you should write the discovery to a storage.
 The
 stored object is of type [`ResourceDiscovery`] which only supports read access:

 ```php